tx-pts-dai/flux-diff-action/README.md

     description: "Path to the flux kustomization files."
     required: true
     default: "clusters/dev/"

-  kustomization-directories: # If nothing is passed to this input all folders will be checked
+  kustomization-directories:
-    description: "List of directories that contain kustomization files that are deployed by flux."
+    description: 'Directories (space separated) containing kustomization files that are deployed by flux.'
-    required: false
+    required: true
     default: "__ALL__"
 ```
 # Requirements: